Binance Futures prohibited in France? Why and what options?

 • Drift also offers its BET prediction market, similar to Polymarket .

-For more details, we invite you to visit our article on how works and how to use Drift Protoco l.
+For more details, we invite you to visit our article on Drift Protocol works and how to use it.

 How does dYdX work?

-dYdX is often presented as a reference for trading of decentralized perpetual contracts .
-Initially launched on Ethereum , the protocol used a layer 2 to offer fast and low cost transactions.
-Since its transition to its own blockchain, dYdX Chain , based on the Cosmos , the protocol works in a even more decentralized way, with a model based on evidence (proof-of-stake) .
+dYdX decentralized perpetual contract trading .
+Initially launched on Ethereum , the protocol used a layer 2 architecture to offer fast and low-cost transactions.
+Since its transition to its own blockchain, dYdX Chain Cosmos ecosystem , the protocol operates in an even more decentralized manner, with a proof-of-stake .

-To start trading, simply connect a compatible wallet and supply your dYdX in USDC , the main stablecoin used on the platform.
-Users can then choose their lever , place long or short orders , and access a wide range of crypto pairs while benefiting from the advantages of decentralized finance (DEFI) .
+To start trading, simply connect a compatible wallet and fund your dYdX with USDC , the main stablecoin used on the platform.
+Users can then choose their leverage , place long or short orders , and access a wide range of crypto pairs while benefiting from the advantages of decentralized finance (DeFi) .

-For more details, we invite you to visit our article on how and how to use dYdX .
+For more details, we invite you to visit our article on dYdX works and how to use it .

-• dYdX combines the technical performance of a centralized exchange with the guarantees of transparency of the DEFI.
-Its main asset is its new sovereign blockchain ( dYdX Chain) , which allows it to ensure rapid execution of orders , an almost instantaneous purpose , and a fluid trading experience without network congestion.
+• dYdX combines the technical performance of a centralized exchange with the transparency guarantees of DeFi.
+Its main advantage is its new sovereign blockchain ( dYdX Chain) , which allows it to ensure fast order execution , near-instant finality , and a smooth trading experience without network congestion.

-• The platform offers more than 200 active perpetual markets , with leverage up to 50x on the main crypto pairs.
+• The platform offers more than 200 active perpetual markets , with leverage up to 50x on major crypto pairs.

-• Trading costs are particularly competitive (0.5 % max for Takers and 0.1 % for makers) , and can be reduced more depending on the volume exchanged or via staking DYDX token .
-Finally, the Cosmos environment allows dYdX to rely on a robust decentralized model , where network security is based on a set of independent validators, strengthening the autonomy and resilience of the protocol.
+• Trading fees are particularly competitive (0.5% max for takers and 0.1% for makers) , and can be further reduced depending on the trading volume or through staking DYDX token .
+Finally, the Cosmos environment allows dYdX to rely on a robust decentralized model , where network security is based on a set of independent validators, strengthening the protocol's autonomy and resilience.

 Leverage and volatility

-Cryptocurrencies are known for their very volatility .
-When you coupled this volatility with a lever effect , even moderate (for example X10), your potential gains may seem very attractive, but your potential losses can be just as brutal.
-It is not uncommon to see positions liquidated in a few minutes during sudden fluctuations on the market.
+Cryptocurrencies are known for their volatility .
+When you combine this volatility with leverage , x10), your potential gains may seem very attractive, but your potential losses can be just as brutal.
+It's not uncommon to see positions liquidated within minutes during sudden market fluctuations.

-According to several studies, notably those carried out by various crypto analysis firms in 2021, the majority of traders lose their funds when they venture on derivatives with leverage.
+According to several studies, including those conducted by various crypto analysis firms in 2021, the majority of traders lose their funds when they venture into leveraged derivatives

-Binance Futures prohibited in France: suspicions of illegal practices
+Binance Futures banned in France: suspicions of illegal practices

-Another factor having contributed to the ban on Binance in France lies in suspicions of money laundering and illegal practices surrounding the Binance .
-Regulators fear that these high volatility financial instruments can be used to hide fraudulent transactions.
-If Binance has always proclaimed its desire to cooperate with the authorities and to clean up its image, the current surveys have prompted the platform to strengthen its compliance procedures ( KYC , fight against money laundering, etc.).
+Another factor contributing to the ban on Binance futures in France lies in the suspicions of money laundering and illegal practices surrounding Binance .
+Regulators fear that these highly volatile financial instruments could be used to conceal fraudulent transactions.
+While Binance has consistently stated its willingness to cooperate with authorities and improve its image, the ongoing investigations have prompted the platform to strengthen its compliance procedures ( KYC , anti-money laundering, etc.).

-In this context, the cessation of perpetual contracts could be perceived as a means of reassuring the authorities and avoiding more severe sanctions.
-The surveys have not yet resulted in a clear outcome, and Binance actively affirms to actively work on the establishment of regulatory safeguards capable of convincing the AMF and the other European regulators.
+In this context, the suspension of perpetual contracts may have been seen as a way to reassure the authorities and avoid harsher penalties.
+However, the investigations have not yet yielded a clear outcome, and Binance maintains that it is actively working to implement regulatory safeguards capable of satisfying the AMF and other European regulators.

-Binance Futures prohibited in France: What are the impacts for French traders?
+Binance Futures banned in France: What are the impacts for French traders?

 Decrease in the supply of derivative products

-The main impact for traders residing in France is the loss of a appreciated tool to speculate upwards or downwards.
-Perpetual contracts make it possible to bet on a lower (short position) or upward (long position) trend with a significant lever effect The end of this offer forces many speculators to review their strategies or migrate to other platforms.
+The main impact for traders residing in France is the loss of a popular tool for speculating on both rising and falling markets.
+Perpetual contracts allow traders to bet on a downward trend (short position) or an upward trend (long position) with leverage .
+The discontinuation of this offering forces many speculators to revise their strategies or migrate to other platforms.

-Faced with the impossibility of using Binance Futures in France, many traders are now turning to decentralized platforms Drift and dYdX .
-Before taking the plunge, it is crucial to understand precisely the risks involved, the reliability of the platform and the way in which the decentralized wallet
+Faced with the inability to use Binance Futures in France, many traders are now turning to decentralized platforms Drift and dYdX .
+Before taking the plunge, it is crucial to fully understand the risks involved, the platform's reliability, and how the wallet works.

-For this we offer our free guide to learn how to use a decentralized wallet, step by step, supporting screenshots.
+To help you with this, we offer our free step-by-step guide to learning how to use a decentralized wallet, with supporting screenshots.

 What you will learn:

-Master a decentralized portfolio ( DEFI ) - Learn to manage your assets without intermediary and to interact directly with the blockchain.
+Mastering a decentralized wallet ( DeFi ) – Learn how to manage your assets without intermediaries and interact directly with the blockchain.

-Perform transactions via a decentralized wallet - a practical guide to exchange cryptos independently.
+Transacting via a decentralized wallet – A practical guide to trading cryptocurrencies independently.

-Explore decentralized finance (DEFI) - Discover advanced concepts such as staking and NFT , and optimize your investment strategies.
+Exploring decentralized finance (DeFi) – Discover advanced concepts like staking and NFTs .

 📥 Download the guide freely by filling out the form below:

-Conclusion: What alternatives after the ban on future Binance in France?
+Conclusion: What alternatives exist after the ban on Binance Futures in France?

-The prohibition of perpetual contracts on Binance in France regulatory and tax constraints to legally propose derivatives with leverage.
+The ban on perpetual contracts on Binance in France regulatory and tax constraints on legally offering leveraged derivative products.

 Fortunately, alternatives exist thanks to decentralized exchanges like Drift and dYdX .
-These platforms make it possible to trader perpetual contracts by remaining master of its funds, without going through a centralized intermediary.
-With transparent mechanisms based on smart contract , they offer a robust alternative to CEX, while ensuring free and non -censurable access to markets.
+These platforms allow traders to trade perpetual contracts while retaining control of their funds, without going through a centralized intermediary.
+With transparent mechanisms based on smart contract , they offer a robust alternative to CEXs, while guaranteeing free and uncensored access to the markets.

-The evolution of regulations in France and in Europe could redefine the legal framework of derivative products on crypto in the years to come.
-In the meantime, Dex specialized in perpetuals remain the best options for French traders seeking to speculate on the increase or the drop in the Crypto market without centralized restrictions .
+Evolving regulations in France and Europe could redefine the legal framework for crypto derivatives in the coming years.
+In the meantime, DEXs specializing in perpetuals remain the best option for French traders looking to speculate on the rise or fall of the crypto market without centralized restrictions .

 Investments in cryptocurrencies are risky.
 Crypternon could not be held responsible, directly or indirectly, for any damage or loss caused following the use of a property or service put forward in this article.
 Readers must do their own research before undertaking any action and investing only within the limits of their financial capacities.
 Past performance does not guarantee future results.
 This article does not constitute an investment .